iggymiggy/latex-cv-cover-letter/README.md

-# Professional CV and Cover Letter LaTeX Templates
+# Professional CV / Resume and Cover Letter LaTeX Templates

-A clean, modern LaTeX template for CV and cover letter.
+A clean, modern LaTeX template for a professional **CV** (also called a **resume/résumé**) and cover letter.
 ATS-friendly and easy to customize.

+**Keywords**: CV, resume, résumé, curriculum vitae, cover letter

 ## Features